Look, Focus, Act: Efficient and Robust Robot Learning via Human Gaze and Foveated Vision Transformers: Method

 We note that there are inherent trade-offs between the two methods.
 The two-stage approach requires an additional UNet model, which increases both training and inference time.
-In contrast, the end-to-end gaze prediction method is more efficient but lacks the inductive spatial bias of the UNet-based model, which predicts a full 2D heatmap.
-Instead the end-to-end method directly predicts gaze keypoints, which may limit its spatial precision.
+In contrast, while the end-to-end gaze estimation method is more efficient, it directly predicts gaze keypoints, lacking the inductive spatial bias of the UNet-based model that estimates a 2D heatmap.
+Furthermore, due to its prediction of a future gaze based on a current image frame, it may be more prone to estimation errors, especially under dynamic settings with greater variability across consecutive frames.